 The Most Common Injuries on College Campuses

-College is a thrilling experience.
-It’s a time for young men and women to explore new intellectual terrain, discover latent passions, meet lifelong friends and experiment in a safe environment.
-Unfortunately, though, campuses aren’t always so safe.
+College is a thrilling experience, but can be dangerous.
+Although it’s a time for young men and women to explore new intellectual terrain, discover latent passions, meet lifelong friends and experiment in a safe environment, all college students need to be aware of the injuries on college campuses that occur regularly.

-Whether you’re a parent about to send your teen to school for the first time or a student who wants to understand the real risks at college (as opposed to ones that have been inflated out of proportion), read on!
+Whether you’re a parent about to send your teen to school for the first time or a student who wants to understand the real risks at college (as opposed to ones that have been inflated out of proportion), read on to have more insight into the injuries on college campuses!

 According to a recent study of 150 colleges and universities nationwide, here are three common reasons why students end up in the E.R.: